Herman Melville: Style and literary allusion

 Melville's mastering of Shakespeare, Matthiessen finds, supplied him with verbal resources that enabled him to create dramatic language through three essential techniques.
 First, the use of verbs of action creates a sense of movement and meaning.
 The effective tension caused by the contrast of "thou launchest navies of full-freighted worlds" and "there's that in here that still remains indifferent" in "The Candles" (Ch.
 119) makes the last clause lead to a "compulsion to strike the breast," which suggests "how thoroughly the drama has come to inhere in the words;" Second, Melville took advantage of the Shakespearean energy of verbal compounds, as in "full-freighted".
 Third, Melville employed the device of making one part of speech act as another, for example, 'earthquake' as an adjective, or turning an adjective into a noun, as in "placeless".

 Melville's style, in Nathalia Wright's analysis, seamlessly flows over into theme, because all these borrowings have an artistic purpose, which is to suggest an appearance "larger and more significant than life" for characters and themes that are in fact unremarkable.
 The allusions suggest that beyond the world of appearances another world exists, one that influences this world, and where ultimate truth can be found.
 Moreover, the ancient background thus suggested for Melville's narratives – ancient allusions being next in number to the Biblical ones – invests them with a sense of timelessness.

+In addition to the classical references and stylistic elements, Melville openly referred to a multitude of contemporary scientific and maritime works.
+He read and referenced works by whalers, sailors, and naturalists in his novel Moby-Dick.
+A large number of volumes he actually owned and annotated have been scanned and made available for online viewing, complete with his notes in the margins.